By Nate Royalty, Ph.D.

 What can you do?

-Nate Royalty, Ph.D. is technical development manager <dash> insecticides, Bayer Environmental Science.
+Nate Royalty, Ph.D., is product development manager — insecticides, Bayer Environmental Science.